Freda Rosen: Psychotherapy practice

-Rosen’s crown achievement was her psychotherapy practice in New York City where she conducted group, individual and couples sessions for over 10 years.
-As a leader in social therapy on staff at the East Side Institute for Short Term Psychotherapy from 1984 to 1995, she conducted individual, group and couples therapy, and supervised affiliated Clinic Directors in creating and developing short term treatment models.
-During the 1980s she wrote a weekly syndicated column, "Sexually Speakin' and Otherwise;" appeared on numerous radio and TV programs speaking on such topics and sex and intimacy; and led workshops on sexuality, women's issues, and lesbian and gay issues.
+Rosen's crown achievement was her psychotherapy practice in New York City where she conducted group, individual and couples sessions for over 10 years.
+As a leader in social therapy on staff at the East Side Institute for Short Term Psychotherapy from 1984 to 1995, she conducted individual, group and couples therapy.
+She supervised affiliated Clinic Directors in creating and developing short-term treatment models.
+During the 1980s she wrote a weekly syndicated column, "Sexually Speakin' and Otherwise;" appeared on numerous radio and TV programs speaking on such topics as sex and intimacy; and led workshops on sexuality, women's issues, and lesbian and gay issues.
 She was among the earliest contributors to the creation and development of Social Therapy, the group oriented approach to reigniting emotional development.

-Rosen’s practice focused on personal and professional development for nearly 15 years and included esteemed clients like MacArthur Genius award-winners Bill T. Jones (celebrated choreographer) and Majora Carter (Executive Director of Sustainable South Bronx), as well as many community leaders, political organizers and artists like Academy Award Nominated filmmakers of Trouble the Water, Tia Lessin and Carl Deal, and choreographer Arthur Aviles and writer Charles Rice-González who co-founded BAAD!
+Rosen's practice focused on personal and professional development for nearly 15 years.
+It included esteemed clients like MacArthur Genius award-winners Bill T. Jones (celebrated choreographer) and Majora Carter (executive director of Sustainable South Bronx), as well as many community leaders, political organizers and artists like Academy Award Nominated filmmakers of Trouble the Water, Tia Lessin and Carl Deal, and choreographer Arthur Aviles and writer Charles Rice-González who co-founded BAAD!
 The Bronx Academy of Arts and Dance.